 - Continued to prioritize equity and justice as key tenets of what it looks like to build long term power in communities, and

 - Had funder-focused conversations that enhanced collaboration for not only the remainder of 2020, but for the years and changes to come.

 Houston Registrations Update:

 With the safety and wellbeing of our network in mind, we made the difficult decision to cancel the in-person aspect of our annual convening in Houston, Texas.
 While we did not meet in a physical space, we knew that providing a virtual opportunity for our network to collaborate and share at this critical moment for civic engagement is important to maintain our connections.

 Full Convening Agenda

 Convening Learning Goals

 - Learning from the field in 2020.
 What civic engagement strategies are helping to build power in 2020 and beyond?
-We will share and debate different strategies being executed in the field and provide opportunities to discuss ongoing needs around elections, the 2020 Census, redistricting, money’s influence on politics, voting rights, and other critical efforts, especially in light of the impacts that COVID-19 has had on our lives and efforts.
+We shared and debated different strategies being executed in the field and provided opportunities to discuss ongoing needs around elections, the 2020 Census, redistricting, money’s influence on politics, voting rights, and other critical efforts, especially in light of the impacts that COVID-19 has had on our lives and efforts.
 What are the lessons from the Census 2020 self-response phase in this new context?
 What are we learning about innovative ways to conduct voter registration and engagement?

 - Centering racial and gender equity.
-We will uplift the intersections of social justice issues with democracy, community health, identities, politics, economics, and movements.
-Analyzing how currents of misogyny, xenophobia, and nationalism are particularly impacting people of color, we will discuss how we can empower communities to be able to gain power to counter present and future challenges, including the pandemic’s disproportionate effects.
-We will continue to develop promising practices that integrate funding strategies, informed by the field and centered in racial equity, and move towards building a collective vision of justice.
+We uplifted the intersections of social justice issues with democracy, community health, identities, politics, economics, and movements.
+Analyzing how currents of misogyny, xenophobia, and nationalism are particularly impacting people of color, we discussed how we can empower communities to be able to gain power to counter present and future challenges, including the pandemic’s disproportionate effects.
+We continued to develop promising practices that integrate funding strategies, informed by the field and centered in racial equity, and move towards building a collective vision of justice.